Truncus arteriosus

 A baby's heart before birth

-The formation of a baby's heart is complex.
-At a certain point, babies in the womb have a single large blood vessel exiting the heart.
+The way the unborn baby's heart forms during pregnancy is complex.
+At some point, there is a single large blood vessel leading out of the heart.
 The vessel is called the truncus arteriosus.
-It usually splits in two as the baby grows in the womb.
+It usually splits in two as the unborn baby grows in the womb.
 One part becomes the lower end of the body's main artery, called the aorta.
 The other part becomes the lower part of the pulmonary artery.

 But in some babies, the truncus arteriosus never splits.
-The wall separating the two lower heart chambers isn't closed completely.
+The wall separating the two lower heart chambers hasn't closed all the way.
 This results in a large hole between those chambers, called a ventricular septal defect.

-Babies with truncus arteriosus also typically have a problem with the heart valve that controls blood flow from the lower heart chambers to the single vessel.
-This valve may not close completely when the heart relaxes.
+Babies with truncus arteriosus also often have a problem with the heart valve that controls blood flow from the lower heart chambers to the single vessel.
+This valve may not close all the way when the heart relaxes.
 Blood can move the wrong way, back into the heart.
 This is called truncal valve regurgitation.

 Risk factors